rupalsaxena/layered_exercise/README.md

 During the migration, I faced several changes.
 Following are list of those:
 1. Visualizing ROS1 turtle with Macbook M1 chip looks quite straightforward but when it comes to visualizing with ROS2 based package, I faced some challenges.
 I spend quite some time on visualization of ROS2 package on my Macbook but nothing was succesful.
 Therefore, I switched to an Ubuntu based machine since Ubuntu is used by all Layered empolyees.
 On moving to Ubuntu, visualization worked immediately.
 HURRAYYY!

 2. Migration from rosservices to ROS2 services.
 On migrating from rosservices to ROS2 based services such as kill and spawn, I faced some issues.
 With ROS1, you could mention services in launch file.
 However, it's a bit tricky to run ROS2 services using launch command.
 In order to solve this challenge, I decided to make 2 new nodes called kill_turtle_node and spawn_turtle_node.
-These two nodes make sure that once turtlesim creates turtle1 topic, kill_turtle_node deletes turtle1 and spawn_turtle_node generated a new turtle and plave it to an initial position.
+These two nodes make sure that once turtlesim creates turtle1 topic, kill_turtle_node deletes turtle1 and spawn_turtle_node generated a new turtle and place it to an initial position.
 Once killing turtle1 and spawning a new turtle in the scene, it then initiates layered_exercise_node which then takes care of updating turtle's position and move the turtle in the scene.

 Shown below is an rqt_graph of our new ROS2 package:
 ![Alt Text](imgs/rqt_graph.png)